02 Aug 2017

 Here’s a topic that is not easy to address.
-Take a wander around Glasgow’s city centre and you will no doubt be aware that begging and rough sleeping is not a small problem.
+Take a wander around any major city and you will no doubt be aware that begging and rough sleeping is not a small problem.

 It’s a highly sensitive issue for many of the Chamber’s members caught between concerns about the impact on their business and their natural human reaction to fellow citizens struggling to cope.